Skip to main content

 Typography styles

 At Kyndryl, we use a number of distinct typography styles that serve different purposes within our design system, helping to organize information, guide readers, and express excitement.
-Our functional style is used for clear, straightforward communication.
-Our expressive styles (Connected type and Outlined type) are used more sparingly to enhance brand expression and create moments of visual impact.
+Our Functional style is used for clear, straightforward communication.
+Our Expressive styles (Connected type and Outlined type) are used more sparingly to enhance brand expression and create moments of visual impact.

 Functional style example